 4. I have kids.

-Whoops, you accidentally said that you want to teach your kids to live beyond their means.
+Whoops… this excuse means that you want to teach your kids to live beyond their means.
 Do you really want them to swim in a mountain of debt when they grow up, too?

 Every parent wants to give their children better than what they had.
 It’s perfectly fine to sacrifice something so you can give your kids horse riding lessons or take them on a dream vacation.